firedog1024/TheThingsNetwork-with-Azure-IoT-Central/README.md

 You should now have an IoT Central application provisioned but it's completely empty.
 We need to add a device template for our Things Node device.
 On the Homepage click the "Create Device Template", provide a suitable name and click "Create".

-This will create a blank device template and a simulated device that will send simulated data that you add to the device template.
+This will create a blank device template and a simulated device that will send simulated data representing what you add to the device template.
 We need to add telemetry fields, State fields, and Event fields.
 To add each of these click the "Edit Template" button in the top right, then click the "+ New Measurement" button.
 You can now add a new telemetry, State, or Event measure.
 Add the following to the template.

 #### Telemetry: